Global Ph.D. Student Fellowship in Engineering

 Ramesh Jagannathan is a nanotechnologist and entrepreneurial technologist, specializing in converting abstract concepts into tangible and marketable technologies.
 He applies his broad expertise in material science to an integrated approach to the engineering and technology curriculum.

-Mohamed A. Eid, Assistant Professor of Practice of Electrical Engineering
+Mohamed A. Eid, Assistant Professor of Electrical Engineering

 Mohamed A. Eid received his Ph.D. in Electrical and Computer Engineering from the University of Ottawa, Canada.
 He has won several awards for academic and research distinction, and is the co-author of “Haptics Technologies: Bringing Touch to Multimedia.”
 His current research interests include Haptics and multi-modal human computer interaction, serious gaming and tangible interfaces, and biofeedback technologies.